 The University recognizes that academic field trips are often an essential part of course work, however there are a number of risks associated with field trips.
 In accordance with CSU policy and as mandated by the Chancellor's Executive Order, we are responsible for conducting University activities in a manner that does not impose an unreasonable risk of loss or injury.
 Adherence to the following guidelines will increase safety and minimize University liability.

 - Field trips should be developed that meet the course requirements, support the educational outcome of the course and result in course credit.

-- Prepare a detailed instructional agenda for all participants that includes health and safety instructions.
+- Prepare a detailed instructional agenda that includes health and safety instructions.

 - List all participants, and provide a copy of that list to the program department.
 This list is essential in the event of a major accident or emergency occurring during the field trip.